 Dave and I have never seen a big cat in the wild.
 We cycled down the continent of Africa and still managed to miss the lion.
-We went to the jaguar sanctuary in Belize and didn’t see a jaguar and we left India before we had a chance to go to the Tiger Sanctuary of Ranthambore or Khana.
+We went to the jaguar sanctuary in Belize and didn’t see a jaguar and we left India with spotting tigers at Ranthambore or Khana.
+So we were nervous about leopard spotting in Yala.

 When we heard that there was a place in Sri Lanka that had the best chance of anywhere in the world to spot a Leopard in the wild, we knew that we had to go there.